sheik/lumberjack/README.md

 for logging of messages with tags.
 It then provides an interface for reading through a log based on tags.

+To get tcat:

+    go get github.com/sheik/lumberjack/tcat

-To install and get tcat:
+To install lumberjack and additional modules, check out and do:

     go install ./...